dailybruin/training/tools-and-git/git.md

 # Git

+## Outline

+- What is Git?
+- Installation
+  - Windows
+  - Mac
+  - Linux
+- Configuration
+- Creating Repos
+- Cloning Repos
+- Making Changes
+- Branching
+- GitHub

+## What is Git?

 Now that you know how to make web pages, its time to learn how to develop web pages collaboratively and iteratively.
-In order to do this without having to create a bunch of folders with titles like `v1.0`, `v1.1`, `v1.1-FIXED`, and email those to our team members every time we make a change, we use a piece of software called [Git](https://en.wikipedia.org/wiki/Git) (**mandatory**).
-Git is what’s called a version control system, which does exactly what it sounds like: manages and keeps track of changes to your code, so that it’s easier to keep track of, share, and revert changes.
+In order to do this without having to create a bunch of folders with titles like `v1.0`, `v1.1`, `v1.1-FIXED`, and email those to our team members every time we make a change, we use a piece of software called [Git](https://en.wikipedia.org/wiki/Git).
+Git is what’s called a "version control system", which does exactly what it sounds like: manages and keeps track of changes to your code, so that it’s easier to keep track of, share, and revert changes.
 You can also run Git on a server, so that your team members can make changes, put those changes on the server, and allow you to download those changes so that everyone has the latest code.
-[GitHub](https://github.com) (**mandatory**) is probably the most popular Git server, and what the Daily Bruin uses to host all of our code.
+[GitHub](https://github.com) is the most popular Git server, and what the Daily Bruin uses to host all of our code.

 Let’s _git_ started!